Jerem-Dough/Sample-Game-Scripts/README.md

 ## **Sample Game Scripts**

 This repository contains sample C# scripts developed by Plamp Games, a student-led game development company.
-These scripts are used in various Unity-based prototypes and game projects, and serve as examples of common systems and features implemented during development.
+These scripts are used in our Unity-based prototypes and game projects, serving as examples of systems and features implemented during development.

 ## **Features**